DannyNemer/javascript-comments-style-guide/README.md

 #### `@example`

-  1. Position an `@example` as the last tag within the comment block.
+  1. Position `@example` blocks as the last tag within the comment block.

     ```js
     /**